Impact on Medical Devices Market

 A CE marking (abbreviated from the French - ‘Conformité Européene’) is a mandatory certification mark on many products placed on the single market in the European Economic Area (EEA) that indicates conformity, consumer safety, health or environmental requirements standards for products sold within the European Economic Area.

-The CE mark ensures that the medical device is meeting all the EU safety, health and environmental requirements.
-The CE mark medical device ensures that it is compliant with the EU legislation.
-The CE mark helps in free movement of the product within the European market.
-The UK CE marking on the product declares that the manufacturer has met all the CE marking requirements to achieve the CE mark.
+The UK CE mark ensures that the medical device is meeting all the EU safety, health and environmental requirements.
+The UK CE mark medical device ensures that it is compliant with the EU legislation.
+The UK CE mark helps in free movement of the product within the European market.
+The CE marking on the product declares that the manufacturer has met all the CE marking requirements to achieve the UK CE mark.
 The manufacturer hence validates the product to be sold in the European market.
 The CE marking does not assure that the product was manufactured or developed in the EEA.
 But it indicates that the product was assessed before placing on the market.

 The current UK based Notified Bodies for the purpose of UKCA marking are required to be designated as UK Approved Bodies.
 The new bodies have to undergo a detailed approval process to be designated for carrying out the UKCA conformity assessments.
-A new database is being set up by the UK Government to include the list of the UK Approved Bodies, which is expected to play a similar role as the EU’s NANDO (New Approach Notified and Designated Organisations) Information System.
+A new database is being set up by the UK Government to include the list of the UK Approved Bodies, which is expected to play a similar role as the EU’s NANDO (New Approach Notified and Designated Organizations) Information System.

 From 1st January 2021, the medical device label to be placed in Great Britain should include: